kengibson1111/go-stdlib/README.md

 ## encoding/csv

-* csvreadall - like the previous sample only it will read all rows at once.

 * csvreadopt - this shows how to set parse and comment options.

 * csvwrite - basic writing into comma-delimited rows.